-Cruises are using quarantine ships to isolate coronavirus-positive crew members
+Cruises are using quarantine ships to isolate covid-positive crew

 Sierra-Caro said Royal Caribbean works in partnership with each destination its ships visit and provides a medical declaration with any positive cases on board before arriving.

-A former Royal Caribbean crew member, who resigned when informed he would be moved to a quarantine ship after testing positive for the coronavirus in late December, said he believed the practice was an effort to “massage” covid numbers, although he never heard the company say that explicitly.
+A former Royal Caribbean crew member, who resigned when informed he would be moved to a quarantine ship after testing positive for the coronavirus in late December, said he believed the practice was an effort to “massage” covid numbers, though he never heard the company say that explicitly.

 “They’ve got a covid problem,” he said.
 “But they’re manipulating the numbers to make it look like they don’t have a covid problem.”

-The former crew member, who spoke on the condition of anonymity out of concern about future job prospects, said the transfers were just one issue plaguing ships’ crews.
+The former crew member, who spoke on the condition of anonymity out of concern about future job prospects, said the transfers were just one issue plaguing crew.
 He said he had interacted with passengers who were not properly using their masks and witnessed inconsistency from his employer in applying quarantine requirements.
 He said that one close contact, a supervisor, did not quarantine after he tested positive.

 “The morale is just terrible,” he said.

-Sierra-Caro said that Royal Caribbean is operating with an “enhanced face mask policy” and that the operator’s “detailed action plan” calls for close contacts of anyone who tests positive to quarantine in their stateroom for 24 hours before being tested for the virus.
+Sierra-Caro said Royal Caribbean is operating with an “enhanced face mask policy,” and the operator’s “detailed action plan” calls for close contacts of anyone who tests positive to quarantine in their stateroom for 24 hours before being tested for the virus.

-Despite a thirty-onefold increase in cases on cruise ships in the past two weeks of December compared to the previous two weeks, the CDC plans to let its restrictions on sailing expire Saturday.
+Despite a 31-fold increase in cases on cruise ships in the last two weeks of December compared to the previous two weeks, the CDC plans to let its restrictions on sailing expire Saturday.
 At that point, the rules will become recommendations for cruise lines to follow voluntarily.

-The agency recently warned against cruise travel, even for those who have been vaccinated.
+The agency recently warned against cruise travel, even for those who are vaccinated.

-CDC Director Rochelle Walensky said during a Senate hearing Tuesday on the response to the omicron variant that the agency would continue to provide oversight, technical assistance and support for ships following the order.
+CDC director Rochelle Walensky said during a Senate hearing Tuesday on the response to the omicron variant that the agency would continue to provide oversight, technical assistance and support for ships following the order.
 She praised the industry’s collaboration with the CDC.

 “We anticipate that this order will not be renewed and that the cruise ship industries will continue to understand that this is a really safe practice for those industries,” she said.
 “What I can’t predict is what the summer will bring.”